 Chatbots Magazine estimates that a fully functioning Chatbot could reduce costs by as much as 30%.
 It’s worth some serious consideration but ultimately, your decision on whether to use a Chatbot will need to be subjected to financial analysis.

 Alternatively, there are several ready-made Chatbot platforms that can be customized.
 But you can build your own, either as an app or as a pop-up chat window on your website.
-Your own custom Chatbot has the advantage of control over the functionality and the flexibility of adapting to the platform over time.
+Your own Chatbot built via custom enterprise software development has the advantage of controlling the functionality and the flexibility of adapting to the platform over time.
 However, it’s worth remembering that Facebook Messenger reaches just under 50% of all mobile phone users in the US with engagement rates that outstrip email marketing by up to 80%.
 If your audience already uses Facebook Messenger it enables you to provide them with information using a familiar interface.

 Do you need help deciding whether a Chatbot is right for your business?
 If you need guidance on developing the right Chatbot system, our experts are here to help.